JeelDhamsaniya/Pulse-Coded-Modulation/README.md

-# Real-Time Pulse Code Modulation Visualizer
+# Real-Time Pulse Coded Modulation Visualizer

 A web-based tool to visualize the Pulse Code Modulation (PCM) process in real-time.
 This project demonstrates how an analog signal is sampled, quantized, encoded into binary PCM codes, and reconstructed using Zero-Order Hold (ZOH).
 It includes interactive charts, a data table, and SNR calculation, making it an excellent resource for learning digital signal processing concepts.